October is National Domestic Violence Awareness Month

 - Join the network behind the Network and become a member of NNEDV!
 For the first time ever,we have opened our membership to individuals who support our work.
 When you become a member of NNEDV, you add your voice to the chorus of others speaking out against domestic violence.

-- Join NNEDV's newly-launched book club, Reader with a Cause, on Goodreads!
+- Join NNEDV's book club, Reader with a Cause, on Goodreads!
 Many of today's most popular books raise issues that are connected to domestic violence, sexual assault, or stalking -- creating the perfect opportunity to discus the importance of these issues with our friends, families, and coworkers.
 Join us as we read and discuss equality, empowerment, and violence against women as it appears in contemporary literature.

 Technology helps victims and their children successfully flee violent batterers, stalkers and rapists.
 But what millions don't realize is the dangerous and potentially lethal sides of various technologies in the hands of abusers and perpetrators.
 NNEDV's Safety Net: Safe & Strategic Technology Project addresses how technology impacts the safety, privacy, accessibility, and civil rights of victims by: